 - A. Letters.
 Except as provided below, or otherwise provided by the Court in the context of an individual matter, all communications with the Court shall be via electronically filed letter.
 In accordance with Federal Rule of Civil Procedure ("FRCP") 5(a), all such letters shall also be served upon all other parties.
 However, copies of correspondence between the parties shall not be filed with the Court. - B. Telephone Calls.
-All scheduling and calendar inquiries should be directed to the Courtroom Deputy, Trish Best.
+All inquiries should be directed to the Courtroom Deputy, Lisa Lundy.
 See Rule 2E infra regarding adjournments and extensions of time.
 For questions concerning procedure, please refer to the FRCP, the Local Rules of the Eastern District, and these Individual Rules.
-Telephone calls to chambers are permitted only in emergency situations requiring immediate attention.
+If parties have questions concerning the application of Judge Hurley's Individual Rules, they shall jointly contact chambers at (631) 712-5650.
+Other telephone calls to chambers are permitted only in emergency situations requiring immediate attention.
 In such emergency situations, calls should be placed to (631)712-5650. - C. Faxes.
 Faxes to chambers are not permitted without permission.
 Permission will only be granted in extraordinary circumstances.
 Hard copies of faxes need not be sent to Chambers. - D. Docketing, Scheduling and Calendar Matters.
-All such matters should be discussed with the Courtroom Deputy, Trish Best, at (631)712-5652. - E. Request for Adjournments or Extensions of Time in Civil Cases.
+All such matters should be discussed with the Courtroom Deputy, Lisa Lundy, at (631)712-5652.

+E. Request for Adjournments or Extensions of Time in Civil Cases.

-All requests for adjournments or extensions of time must be made by ECF letter (pro se litigants need not file by ECF) and must state:
+All requests for adjournments or extensions of time, including modifications of briefing schedules, must be made by ECF letter (pro se litigants need not file by ECF) and must state: